ShinjanM/Graphene_Layer_Resistance/README.md

         V- position           <layer number>   <row number>   <column number> Convergence           <Value of convergence threshold>
         Maximum Iterations    <Maxium number of iterations>

-*Note that if you are scanning over a series of R_cross you can enter all the values seperated by spaces*
+	Append		      The string you want to append to the output files *Note that if you are scanning over a series of R_cross you can enter all the values seperated by spaces*

 ## Running the Code